kubetrail/k8s-rpi/README.md

 to allow `gcloud` CLI work as an auth provider.
 An example `kubeconfig` is shown below with cert authority data redacted.
 Make sure cert authority data is populated per your control plane node `kubeconfig` file.

+This way a user sends their OIDC compatible ID token to the API server and such token is being generated using `gcloud`.
+However, `gcloud` output needs to be reformatted to comply with the requirements of the `ExecCredential` format.
+This can be easily done by wrapping `gcloud` in a shell script `rpi-gcloud-auth-plugin.sh`.

 ```yaml
 kind: Config
 apiVersion: v1